ecostanzi/generator-jhipster-modular-monolith/README.md

 This is useful when:
 - you want to group entity by a specific domain/architecture concept
 - you want to enforce separation of concerns without using microservices (but you may need them later)
+- you don't always need REST controllers for your entities (e.g. when doing API First Only)

 # Prerequisites